Tag: Pyungyang

 Clarence J. Sperbeck

-Clarence Sperbeck commented on how fast the Chinese moved compared to the US troops.
-It was said that the average number of steps per minute the Chinese took were 140 to Americans' 120.
-While unable to hear, see, or walk due to his illness (amoebic dysentery), most of the American prisoners bypassed Clarence Sperbeck when he needed help, but a few soldiers helped him up.
-He was often the last in line (so weak/sick) during the march which would put him at a greater risk of being shot.
+Clarence Sperbeck comments on how fast the Chinese moved compared to the US troops, saying that the average number of steps per minute the Chinese took were 140 compared to Americans taking 120.
+He describes being sick with amoebic dysentery caused him to be unable to hear, see, or walk temporarily and several American prisoners bypassed him when he needed help, but a few soldiers helped him up.
+He reflects on how this disease caused him to often be the last in line during the march which would put him at a greater risk of being shot.
+He remembers that most of the time they were fed white rice but on one occasion they were given Russian shredded beef he describes as "nectar of the gods."
+He explains when the Chinese allowed for the POWs to have seconds there was a riot but he refused to take part because he didn't want to allow the Chinese to see him behave that way.

 You Dream Just Before You Die

-In the 3 month stay in this hospital at Camp 1, the Chinese performed medical experiments on the prisoners by implanting a gland from an animal into POW's bodies.
-POWs were told that if the gland stayed in their body, they would potentially run a high fever and die from an infection.
-Clarence Sperbeck said the soldiers wouldn't let the incision heal over and they would attempt to squeeze the gland out to keep it from infecting their body.
+Clarence Sperbeck tells of his suffering with amoebic dysentery, having dreams of cooking a delicious full meal.
+He believes these dreams were the last moments before most men would die.
+Additionally, he describes the Chinese performing medical experiments on prisoners by implanting glands from animals into POW's bodies.
+He says the POWs knew if the gland stayed in their body, they would potentially run a high fever and die from an infection so he explains the soldiers wouldn't let the incision heal over and they would attempt to squeeze the gland out to keep it from infecting their bodies.

 Clarence Jerke